 We discourage general discussion and questions on South Bay Birds, for that we've created a Facebook group (see below).
 If you wish to propose a general-purpose announcement for an Advocacy digest post, please send the proposed text to the administrator (below).

 Please do not post notices of upcoming events to SBB.
 There is a sister list, South Bay Birds (Events) [SBB-Events], that should be used for that purpose.
-If you are interested in knowing what events are being offered by SCVAS and other county bird-oriented organizations, we encourage you to subscribe to this list (see below).
+If you are interested in knowing what events are being offered by SCVBA and other county bird-oriented organizations, we encourage you to subscribe to this list (see below).

 Please do not post carpooling requests for events to SBB.
 We request that they go to the Facebook discussion group.